 The Debt to Asset Ratio - Its Importance and Calculation

-3 Steps to Calculating the Debt to Asset Ratio
+Calculating the Debt to Asset Ratio

-- To calculate the debt to asset ratio, you look at the firm's balance sheet; specifically, the liability side of the balance sheet.
+- To calculate the debt to asset ratio, look at the firm's balance sheet; specifically, the liability side of the balance sheet.
 Add together the current liabilities and the long-term debt.

 - Look at the asset side of the balance sheet.
 Add together the current assets and the net fixed assets.

-Certainly, companies with a high debt to asset ratios may be at risk, especially in an increasing interest rate market.
-Creditors may get concerned if the company carries a large percentage of debt.
+Companies with a high debt to asset ratio may be at risk, especially in an increasing interest rate market.
+Creditors might get concerned if the company carries a large percentage of debt.
 They may demand that the company pay some of it back before taking on any more debt.